How to Grow Broccoli: A Complete Guide for Bigger Harvests

 “My broccoli has small yellow flowers.
 When will the heads form?”

-Alas, the broccoli head ship has sailed.
-Once you see flowers, your broccoli head, even if it was very tiny, is already going to seed.
-You can still eat the broccoli once it is starting to flower, but the flavor and texture of the broccoli are better when the buds are nice and tight.
-A head of broccoli is just a big old cluster of tightly packed flower buds, and that broccoli plant wants to flower and produce seeds if you give it a chance.
+Once you see flowers, your broccoli head is already going to seed.
+You can still eat the broccoli once it is starting to flower, but it becomes more bitter and tough.
+A head of broccoli is just a big old cluster of tightly packed flower buds.
+That broccoli plant wants to flower and produce seeds if you give it a chance.

 Broccoli bud comparison

-Once you’ve harvested your broccoli, you can use this simple method my mom showed me to remove the worms before serving or preserving, if desired.
-Read, “The Easiest Way to Get Worms Out of Broccoli“.
+If you have broccoli worms, read “The Easiest Way to Get Worms Out of Broccoli“.
 The worms are edible, but I’m not that hungry.

 Once you have your broccoli cleaned and ready to use, you may enjoy the following recipes:

 I hope this post helps you grow the best broccoli to ever grace your garden.
-If you have comments or other gardening questions, please share them below and I’ll do my best to answer here or in a future post.
+Share your broccoli tips or questions below.

 Leave a Reply